Like what you see? ⭐ Star the repo ⭐ to support the project and keep it in the spotlight. See the stargazers →

 make lfs-demo

-# Upload a file via HTTP
+# Upload a file via the HTTP API

-curl -X POST http://localhost:8080/v1/topics/demo-topic/records \
+curl -X POST http://localhost:8080/lfs/produce \

 -F "file=@large-file.bin"